Winter is just around the corner.

 If you are looking for a higher-end dog winter coat, check out the Ruffwear Powder Hound Insulated Jacket.

-It is a hybrid jacket, made of 75D polyester shell fabric that offers protection against the elements, combined with 250g of recycled high loft polyester insulation to keep your furkid warm.
-And the Nylon-spandex fabric blends with 4-way technical stretch to provide a full range of motion.
+It is a hybrid jacket made of 75D polyester shell fabric that offers protection against the elements, with 250g of recycled high loft polyester to provide warmth.
+Combined with the Nylon-spandex fabric blends with 4-way technical stretch to allow for a full range of motion while being active outside.

-It also has a sleeved design for core heat retention, plus a full-length zipper to achieve a snug fit.
-Not only that, but this jacket also comes with reflective accents and an integrated light loop for attaching the beacon light to ensure your dog’s safety at night.
+This winter dog coat also has a sleeved design for core heat retention, plus a full-length zipper to achieve a snug fit.
+Not only that, but it also comes with reflective accents and an integrated light loop for attaching a beacon light to ensure your dog’s safety at night.

 Features: